nabla-ml/nabla/docs/api/utils/cpu.md

 Create a CPU device instance.

-Returns:
+## Returns

 An instance of the CPU class.